-South Country Library reopens after pipe burst
+South Country Library reopens after flood

 On Jan.
-8, South Country Library officials discovered a pipe burst in the children’s department of the library that forced the library to close for several days.
+8, South Country Library officials discovered a flood in the children’s department of the library that forced the library to close for several days.
 The library reopened Jan.
 11, but the children’s department remains closed to the public indefinitely as the library works with its trustees, insurance company, plumbers and other contractors to begin getting back on its feet.

 The most extensive damage, he said, is to the building structures and items directly below the falling water, including the ceiling tiles, drop ceiling grid, toys, furniture and several media including books, DVDs and CDs.
 “It seems that even the books that were quite far from the flood still received moisture damage absorbed from the saturated air.
 The entire materials collection in the room is being assessed to see which items, if any, can be salvaged and put back into circulation for the public,” he said.